What are Back Taxes?

-Back tax balances are compounded over time by the addition of interest and penalties to the extent that is not uncommon for these additional charges to total as much as 50% of the original tax liability.
+A tax debt balance compounds over time due to interest and penalties.
+It is not unusual for these additional charges to total as much as 50% of the original tax liability.

-- Interest – Because the IRS considers a back tax balance to be the equivalent of a loan from them, they charge interest on the tax amount due.
-The interest rate, which changes every three months, is calculated by taking the federal short term rate and adding 3%.
+Interest – The IRS considers a Back Tax balance to be the equivalent of a loan, and will charge interest on the tax amount due.
+The interest rate, which changes every three months, is calculated by taking the Federal short-term rate and adding 3%.

-- Penalties – A failure-to-pay penalty is assessed at the rate of 0.25% to 1% of the back tax amount due for each month that there is an unpaid balance.
-The maximum amount that this penalty can reach is 25% of the original tax amount owed.
+Penalties – A failure-to-pay penalty is assessed at the rate of 0.25% to 1% of the Back Tax amount due for each month that there is an unpaid balance.
+The maximum amount this penalty can reach is 25% of the original tax amount owed.

 Enforced Collection Activities

-Although the IRS will begin the process of collecting back taxes with passive techniques such as the issuing of an IRS letter or an IRS Notice, the collection methods become more aggressive the longer the tax bill is left unpaid.
-Eventually, the IRS may file a tax lien, issue a tax levy or initiate a wage garnishment.
+The IRS begins their Back Tax collection process with passive techniques, such as issuing an IRS letter or an IRS Notice.
+However, the longer the tax bill is left unpaid, the more aggressive the collection methods will become.
+Eventually, the IRS may file a tax lien, issue a tax levy, or initiate a wage garnishment.

-- Liens – A tax lien is a method the IRS uses to ensure the collection back taxes by holding an ownership stake against one or more of a taxpayer’s assets.
-A lien can be placed on a bank account, a property or any other asset that has a significant value.
+Liens – A tax lien is a method the IRS uses to ensure that they collect by holding an ownership stake against one or more of a taxpayer’s assets.
+The IRS can place a lien on a bank account, a property, or any other asset of significant value.

-- Levies – A levy is the actual seizure of a taxpayer’s property to satisfy a tax debt.
-The IRS can levy physical assets, bank accounts, retirement accounts, dividends, wages and numerous other assets.
-A levy is one of the final steps in the taken in an attempt to collect back taxes and is usually exercised only after all other collection attempts have failed.
+Levies – A levy is the actual seizure of a taxpayer’s property to satisfy a tax debt.
+The IRS can levy physical assets, bank accounts, retirement accounts, dividends, wages, and other assets.
+A levy is one of the final steps the IRS will deploy in its attempt to collect from those who owe Back Taxes.
+Usually, it is exercised as a last resort after other collection attempts have failed.

-- Wage Garnishment – A wage garnishment is an aggressive collection technique used by the IRS to collect back taxes.
-When the agency issues a wage garnishment, it directs the delinquent taxpayer’s employer to deduct a predetermined amount from each paycheck and to forward that amount to them.
+Wage Garnishment – A wage garnishment is an aggressive collection technique used by the IRS to collect back taxes.
+When the agency issues a wage garnishment, it instructs the delinquent taxpayer’s employer to deduct a predetermined amount from each paycheck and forward that amount to the IRS directly.

-If you have back taxes call one of our experts at 877-561-9441.
-They can guide you through the process and get you back on track.
+If you have Back Taxes, please call one of our tax relief experts at 833-419-RISE(7473).
+They can guide you through our process and get you headed towards financial stability again.